-The members of the EB followed individual programs in 2020 as part of their continuing education (CE).
-In addition, much attention was devoted to knowledge-development in the areas of risk, capital management and strategic challenges, including the impact of political decisions on the potential business models of health care insurers in The Netherlands.
+The members of the board followed individual development programs in 2021 as part of their continuing education and development.
+In addition, much attention was devoted to knowledge-development in the areas of strategic challenges, risk and compliance, as well as to the handling of and potential implications following from pandemics for health care insurers in The Netherlands.

-The decision making process of the EB was self-evaluated in 2019 and discussed with the deputy directors.
+The decision making process of the EB was self-evaluated in 2020 and discussed with the deputy directors.
 Goal of the evaluation and discussion was to find useful elements and ways to further enhance the effective decision-making and information gathering.
 In addition to the self-evaluation, the performance of the members of the EB was also assessed by the SB.